fearedbliss/Alpaca/README.md

 with **`Alpaca`**, you'll need to restart your machine until it works.
 This error also occurs with **`PlugY`** as well, however **`Alpaca`** has a bit of extra logic to try and reduce the chance of this occurring.

+You can most likely completely eliminate this error if you go with another type of injector (or using something like the **loading from D2gfx.dll** approach.

 ### MSVCP140.dll is Missing or Alpaca seems to not load